 New for v1.4.1, Raft is a crash fault tolerant (CFT) ordering service implementation based on the etcd library of the Raft protocol.
 Raft follows a “leader and follower” model, where a leader node is elected (per channel) and its decisions are replicated by the followers.
 Raft ordering services should be easier to set up and manage than Kafka-based ordering services, and their design allows organizations to contribute nodes to a distributed ordering service.

 The Hyperledger Fabric client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
 The SDK is fully configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores, are easily swapped in and out of the SDK.
 The SDK provides APIs for transaction processing, membership services, node traversal and event handling.

-Currently, the two officially supported SDKs are for Node.js and Java, while two more – Python and Go – are not yet official but can still be downloaded and tested.
+Currently, there are three officially supported SDKs – for Node.js, Java, and Go.
+While the Python SDK is not yet official but can still be downloaded and tested.

 A smart contract is code – invoked by a client application external to the blockchain network – that manages access and modifications to a set of key-value pairs in the World State via Transaction.
 In Hyperledger Fabric, smart contracts are packaged as chaincode.
 Chaincode is installed on peers and then defined and used on one or more channels.

 World state data is stored in a state database for efficient reads and queries from chaincode.
 Supported databases include levelDB and couchDB.

 Contains a configuration block defining the network at a system level.
 The system chain lives within the ordering service, and similar to a channel, has an initial configuration containing information such as: MSP information, policies, and configuration details.
 Any change to the overall network (e.g. a new org joining or a new ordering node being added) will result in a new configuration block being added to the system chain.